codeforpdx/recordexpungPDX/doc/docker.md

 **Service Container**

-This container will the Python/Flask backend.
+This container will run the Python/Flask backend.

 Running the containers